kamkash/PhysicsFX/README.md

-This is a Kotlin Multiplatform template game project targeting Android, iOS, Web (WASM), and Desktop.
+This is a Kotlin Multiplatform game project targeting Android, iOS, Web (WASM), and Desktop.
+The project is meant to serve as a template for game development using Kotlin Multiplatform and Rust.

 * The frontend is written in Kotlin Compose Multiplatform.
 * The backend game engine is written in Rust WebGPU (Rust wgpu crate) for game loop and rendering.
 * Rapier physics engine (Rust) to handle physics.
 * BEVY-ECS (Rust) to handle game entities and components.
-* Kotlin interface with Rust through JNI for Android and JVM desktop, WASM-bindgen for WASM, and cinterop for iOS.
+* Kotlin interfaces with Rust through JNI for Android and JVM desktop, WASM-bindgen for WASM, and cinterop for iOS.
 * [/composeApp](./composeApp/src) is for code that will be shared across Compose Multiplatform applications.
   It contains several subfolders:
   * [commonMain](./composeApp/src/commonMain/kotlin) is for code that’s common for all targets.